 So why don’t we take better care of our businesses?
 Maybe it’s because we are too stressed out.
 What keeps us up at night, affects our health, and our business?
 I think it could be the “Magic 22+”.

-Every business, no matter what size, has seven parts to it.
+Every business, no matter what size, has seven functions to complete.

-- Financial/Fiscal Management (taxes, projections, funding, financial plans)
+- Financial/Fiscal Management (taxes, projections, funding, financial plans, budgeting)

-Keeping those seven areas going and assuming the three responsibilities that go with them is mind boggling.
+Keeping those seven functions operational and growing or adjusting them as needed and assuming the three responsibilities that go with them, boggles the mind.
 That’s 21 reasons for bad dreams.

 You can stop there if you are looking for causes for nightmares and tossing and turning, unless you want to add the whole reason for doing this — to improve your quality of life, i.e., to have some sort of life with friends, family, and fun as well as the time and freedom to enjoy it.
 That’s 22.